osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 * modify pvpanic probing logic to skip if ACPI not available

 ## Epilogue

+TODO:
+- add specification of the machine (my laptop I used for tests)
+- mention and point to how much faster some apps were on OSv on FC vs Linux on FC (possibly generate graphs)

 With all changes implemented as described above OSv can boot on Firecracker.